Back-Engineering / 01

 How Sony sold a product nobody asked for

 The internal resistance was fierce.
 Most executives believed a tape player that couldn't record would be a "disastrous failure."
-Morita silenced them.
-Nathan describes him saying: "I take full responsibility for this product."
-He told the staff that if they didn't sell 30,000 units by the end of the year, he would resign. (p.
+Morita overruled them, took personal responsibility for the product, and set a first-run target of 30,000 units — a number his own engineers considered beyond imagining. (p.
 153)

 The launch strategy broke several rules that were considered fundamental to consumer electronics marketing at the time.